How to Prepare for SOC 2 and ISO 27001 Audits: A Startup's Guide

 b) Stakeholder Planning

-Audit engagements require collaboration across your organization from IT to HR to management.
+Audit engagements require collaboration across your organization from IT to HR to management, as well as other stakeholders such as legal, compliance, and business process owners.
 Schedule internal stakeholders well in advance to ensure their availability and ensure ownership for important audit topics, including:

 c) Clear Communication of Timelines